 CorePower Yoga Minneapolis has created a Karma Yoga program in acknowledgment of the four pillars of yoga.
 We believe selfless service is an important aspect of yoga, and offer this program to our students as an opportunity to grow in humility, service and grace.
 CorePower Yoga Minnesota started its Karma Projects in April of 2007.
 Since then, we’ve partnered with several different organizations once per month in service to the Minneapolis and St. Paul community.

 Since April 2007, Karma Yoga Minnesota has served food to people in need through the Dorothy Day Center and People Serving People.
 We’ve painted and prepared new apartments for homeless individuals moving into new homes, and we’ve partnered with 2nd Harvest Heartland in distributing food to local soup kitchens and families in need.
-We’ve served Twin Cities Marathon runners before their race, made gingerbread houses with underprivileged youth, rakes leaves for senior citizens in North Minneapolis, and helped preserve the land along the Mississippi River bluffs just miles from our St. Paul studio.
+We’ve served Twin Cities Marathon runners before their race, made gingerbread houses with underprivileged youth, raked leaves for senior citizens in North Minneapolis and helped preserve the land along the Mississippi River bluffs just miles from our St. Paul studio.

 We guide our students to leading an extraordinary life through all of our wellness programs, and through our Karma Yoga project, participants not only grow within themselves, but greatly impact the community around them.